 This June we will be conducting our second CBAS Level I Training session of the year.
 The training will be held June 27-29 just outside of New Orleans, LA, home of Computrols corporate headquarters.

 The training will be conducted by our Strategic Partnerships Manager, Mike Clayton, with assistance from Technical Support Manager, George Hingle, and others.
 Clayton and Hingle have both been with Computrols for 15+ years and bring a multitude of experience and insights to the training.
 Continue reading CBAS Training This Month→

 The training began Tuesday, March 14 with a high-level overview of the software.
 Some of the topics covered in the morning session were views (text, hardware, and graphics), point command and program screen, schedules, and control loops.
 In the afternoon, the group jumped into some hands-on exercises in which they did basic programming such as adding controllers and points.
 Technical Support Manager, George Hingle, joined the class to assist with this portion of the training.
-Continue reading Dealers and Customers Participate in Computrols Level I CBAS Training→
+Continue reading Distributors and Customers Participate in Computrols Level I CBAS Training→